 In rare situations, it might be possible for a claimant to receive compensation above and beyond these caps, but approval from the state legislature is necessary.

-According to the Department of Financial Services Risk Management Division, there's no required form for submitting a tort claim in writing.
-You can simply write a letter including:
+According to the Risk Management Division, which is responsible for handling claims, there's no required form for submitting notice of your claim.
+You can simply write a letter stating:

 Special filing rules might apply to cases filed against law enforcement officers or agencies, public health agencies (including public hospitals), and the Florida Space Agency.